top of page

 Boston, MA 02215

 The Division of General Medicine is committed to excellence in patient care, teaching, research and leadership.
 Our faculty and staff enjoy collaborating across our clinical, education, and research programs in our pursuit to provide the highest quality of care possible to all people.
 Central themes of the Division include celebrating diversity, caring for underserved patients, and enhancing patient-centered care through collaboration and shared decision-making.
 The Division encourages and supports professional development and scholarship.
 The Division is led by Dr. Eileen Reynolds.
-The Research Program is led by Dr. Edward R. Marcantonio, Section Chief of Research and Fellowship Director for the Harvard General Medicine Fellowship Program.
+The Research Program is led by Dr. Edward R. Marcantonio, Section Chief for Research, and Dr. Kenneth Mukamal, Associate Section Chief.

 Together, our nationally recognized faculty, biostatisticians, administrative and research staff provide a strong foundation for the Fellowship Program.